automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Kol.md

 # Kol
-## Description: It's tied with Mei for "shortest dinosaur name".
+## It's tied with Mei for "shortest dinosaur name".